 To show or hide a tool window, do one of the following:

-Use the corresponding shortcut, for example, Alt+1 to open the Project tool window.
-If there is no shortcut for a tool window, you can assign it as described in Configuring keyboard shortcuts.
+Use the corresponding shortcut, for example, Alt+1 to open the Project tool window .
+If there is no shortcut for a tool window, you can assign it as described in Configure keyboard shortcuts.

 Click the corresponding tool window button on the tool window bar.

-Hover the mouse pointer over the quick access button / in the lower left corner of the main window and select a tool window.
+In the Classic UI, hover over the quick access button / in the lower left corner of the main window and select a tool window.